quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints use PATH_ABANDON frame to inform the peer of the retirement of associated Path Identifier.
 When there is not enough unused Path Identifiers, endpoints SHOULD send MAX_PATHS frame to inform the peer that new Path Identifiers are available.

+## Using even numbers for path ID

+This specification requires path IDs to be even numbers.
+We anticipate that future extensions will lift the requirement in {{path-initiation}} that paths are only initiated by clients.
+In that case, to avoid collisions, we will need separate path IDs number spaces for client-initiated and server initiated spaces, such as using even numbered path IDs for client initiated paths and odd numbered path IDs for server initiated paths.

 # Path Setup and Removal {#setup}